manish364824/libmongo-client/README.rst

 ------------

 Apart from `glib`_, there are no other hard dependencies.
-Though, one `Perl`_ (with a suitable version of Test::Harness, along with the prove utility) to run the test suite.
+Though, one will need `Perl`_ (with a suitable version of Test::Harness, along with the prove utility) to run the test suite.

 To build the documentation, `Doxygen`_ will be needed too.